 Car hire prices this year have rocketed - right around the world.
-In July they were over 40% up on the year before in the US, and not far behind across Europe.
+In July 2021 they were over 40% up on the year before in the US, and not far behind across Europe and prices for Summer 2022 are heading to even higher levels.
 But why is this?
 Whilst it's easy to think that it's blatant profiteering by car rental companies after a torrid year this is not actually the case - we explain more.

 Until the COVID-19 crisis, car manufacturers used to court car hire firms - the vast numbers of vehicles needed by the industry made them ideal for manufacturer's who wanted to have a steady number of cars coming off the production line straight into the fleets of an industry that wanted the latest models.
 It also provided free test drives, with some hirers deciding that they loved their rental car so much they would buy one as their next vehicle.

 As a result the manufacturers would offer the car hire firms massive discounts - so much so that the rental companies could make a profit on the cars as they would be sold on at the end of the summer season at or close to the price they had paid for them.